Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center> <img src="/images/colinearity.svg" width = "1200"/></center>

     Admittedly there might be strong multicollinearity among these factors - especially between the number of followers and the number of friends, as presented in the figures above.
 But our conclusion remains the same: By following more people, being more interactive (getting more friends), you can hopefully get more followers and more retweets.
-Maybe there's no obvious increase in terms of retweet at the beginning, when you only have only a few followers, don't give up and continue to be interactive, as soon as the number of your followers reaches three digits, you can expect to see some significant changes.
+Maybe there's no obvious increase in terms of retweet at the beginning, when you only have a few followers, don't give up and continue to be interactive, as soon as the number of your followers reaches three digits, you can expect to see some significant changes.

   * **Always post with hashtags**--**Join trending hashtags on Twitter**

-    So of course we know that with more followers, we can get more attentions.
-But it's eaiser said than done, for most of the users, how can they get more than 100 followers when they only get less than 10 now?
+    Of course we know that with more followers, we can get more attentions.
+But it's eaiser said than done, for most of the users, how can they get more than 100 followers when they only get less than 10 for now?
 Here, we pick two users who are representative.

     <center> <img src="/images/super.png" width = "900" height = "600"/></center>